 Born and raised in Stillwater, Oklahoma, Jessica has been drawn to the visual and decorative arts as long as she can remember—drawing, painting, ceramics, photography, jewelry making, interior design… The list goes on.
 As soon as she was of age, Jessica started getting tattooed, and that added another interest the lineup.
 In 2001, she completed her apprenticeship under the tutelage of Mike Bernstein at FineLine in Mesquite, Texas and continued tattooing professionally for nine years.
 In 2010, she left the trade to focus on her children full-time while picking up some writing/editing/proofreading work here and there on the side.

-Fast forward to 2019, and Jessica is back and ready to start tattooing again.
-With the children several years older and making their way through school, the demands of motherhood have eased (a bit), and she is able to commit to a regular shop schedule and funnel her creative energy toward the craft again.
+Fast forward to 2020, and Jessica is has been back and tattooing again for a few months now.
+With the children several years older and making their way through school, the demands of motherhood have eased (a bit), and she is able to commit to a regular shop schedule and funnel her creative energy toward the craft.
 While Jessica especially enjoys black and gray, botanicals, and anything a little offbeat, she welcomes the opportunity to work with your design ideas and make your experience in the chair a pleasant one.
-In addition to returning to the tattoo industry, Jessica has also started a piercing apprenticeship.
-While she’s just dipping her toes in the basics right now, she’ll be able to assist with jewelry changes and simple procedures in the not-too-distant future.